isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 #### **3. Can MTI allow potential tenants to physically view vacant property units from 2 June onwards?**
 As we exit the circuit breaker period on 2 June, we will embark on a phased approach to resume activities safely.
 Given that the risk of a resurgence in community transmission remains high, we will first resume economic activities that pose a lower risk of transmission and involve little or no interaction with the wider community.

-In light of these considerations, RESs should continue to avoid activities involving direct, face-to-face interactions with any other persons in Phase 1.
+In light of these considerations, Real Estate Salespersons (RESs) should continue to avoid activities involving direct, face-to-face interactions with any other persons in Phase 1.
 For instance, activities such as physical viewings, which involve contact with different groups of people such as landlords and potential tenants are not permitted.
 However, RESs are able to continue to conduct property viewings through electronic means which some have been doing throughout the circuit breaker period.

 Agents may enter the property on their own to photograph or film the property if the property is unoccupied, to facilitate online viewings thereafter.
 Agents should not enter occupied properties, even if it is temporarily vacated, to photograph or film the property.